shaluc04/heart-disease-classification/README.md

 ### Data

-The original data came from Cleavland database from the UCI Machine Learning repository:https://archive.ics.uci.edu/ml/datasets/heart+Disease
+The original data came from Cleavland database from the UCI Machine Learning repository: [Heart Disease Data Set](https://archive.ics.uci.edu/ml/datasets/heart+Disease)

-There is also a version of it available on Kaggle: https://www.kaggle.com/ronitf/heart-disease-uci
+There is also a version of it available on Kaggle: [Heart Disease UCI](https://www.kaggle.com/ronitf/heart-disease-uci)

 The original database contains **76 attributes**, but here only **14 attributes** will be used.
 Attributes (also called **features**) are the variables what we'll use to predict our target variable.